Canadian employers shed unvaccinated workers, labor lawyers in demand

 The mandate for federal workers is one of the world's strictest, and the government has extended it to federally regulated spaces, which include airports, and to air and rail travelers.

-Across Canada, hospitals, banks, insurers, school boards, police and some provincial administrations are now implementing similar policies for current and future hires.
+Across Canada, hospitals, banks, insurers, school boards, police and some provincial adminstrations are now implementing similar policies for current and future hires.

 Unvaccinated workers whose livelihoods are on the line - in a country where more than 83% of the eligible population over 12 years old have had their shots - are flooding labor lawyers with calls.